i-love-flamingo/example-helloworld/Readme.md

 ```

-Now we can run flamingo again and we have the data from the data action available in our template.
+Now we can run flamingo again, and we have the data from the data action available in our template.
 The DataAction has
 access to the request and session data, so it can return everything necessary.

 If something doesn't work, you can always compare your code with the master branch.